AdobeDocs/experience-manager-65.en/help/forms/developing/service-container.md

 **Samples and examples in this document are only for AEM Forms on JEE environment.**

-AEM Forms services located in the service container (including standard servces such as the Encryption service, long-lived, and short-lived processes) can be invoked using various providers, such as an EJB provider.
+AEM Forms services in the service container (including standard servces such as the Encryption service, long-lived, and short-lived processes) can be invoked using various providers, such as an EJB provider.
 An EJB provider enables AEM Forms services to be invoked over RMI/IIOP.
 A web service provider exposes services as web services (WSDL Generation) using standards such as SOAP/HTTP and SOAP/JMS.

 The following table describes the different ways in which you can programmatically invoke AEM Forms services.